 Capital Gains Tax (CGT).
 If CGT applies to you, up to 50% of your profit from the sale will be included into your annual tax returns.
 Your accountant will be able to give you the appropriate advice for your circumstances.

-If you're after a cash flow positive investment property that makes money for you every month, have a chat with us.
-We have constantly monitoring the Australian property market to find positive cashflow properties quickly.
-Our data analytics and research have allowed us to find some areas which had experienced over 30-50% growth in 2020-21.
-If you love some DIY, ask about our property buying alert subscription service, which can give you early access to these cash flow positive properties the moment they are available.
+If you're after a cash flow positive investment property that makes money for you every week, have a chat with us.
+Our team is constantly analysing and monitoring the Australian property market, and we can spot positive cashflow properties quickly.
+Our data analytics and research have allowed us to find some areas which had experienced over 30-50% growth in 2020-22.
+If you love some DIY, ask about our property buying alert subscription service, which can give you early access to these cash flow positive properties, usually within 24 hours of them being made available.